Benjamin Burger, PhD

 benjamin.burger at usu.edu

-I am an assistant professor of geology at Utah State University’s Uintah Basin Regional Campus, which gives me considerable responsibility in the growth and development of Utah State University’s offerings to students located in northeastern Utah.
+I am an associate professor of geology at Utah State University’s Uintah Basin Regional Campus, which gives me considerable responsibility in the growth and development of Utah State University’s offerings to students located in northeastern Utah.
 My principle role is in teaching (70%), but also with significant research (25%) and service (5%) responsibilities.
 I am excited to be a faculty member of Utah State University during this expansion of learning in this region of Utah.

 Geology is a field of science that is in demand, particularly in northeastern Utah where so much of the economy is based on oil and gas exploration, as well as mining.
 Northeastern Utah also draws international scientific interest in its exceptional natural resources, particularly its long geologic history.
 This long geologic history is exposed in the well stratified layers of rocks preserved within the uplifted Uinta Mountain range, and the deep canyon walls of the White and Green Rivers.
 Northeastern Utah’s unique geological features invoke considerable local interest, and I am proud to represent Utah State University geology education in this region of the state.